ValentinMENDIss/LightFetch/README.md

 After this everything should be working fine.
 If not please submit the problem on the Github page, so I could help you :).

+### What feature/s am I working on right now?
+Right now I am working on new feature, which will be config file.
+It means that people that install this code can more easily configure the code to their liking.
+For example: turn on or of any feature (Cached memory, Buffer (Memory), Architecture, etc.).
+This is cool :), as I even think to add some "themes".
+Which are how the fetch program will look.
+Of course this fetch program will stay lightweight, by configuring you can turn off or on the features that can impact the performance of code.
+The code that is turned off, will be not compiled, which means that it will not come in to the finishing application.

+*This sounds Great :)*

 ### I hope you liked it as much as I did :)